-Ian: If I’m shooting [and there are people in the frame] I try to be in there before they see me, and I might get two or three shots.
+Ian: If I’m shooting I try to be in there before they see me, and I might get two or three shots.
 If they then see me, I will smile, and take a couple of pictures just to show I don’t wish them any harm.
 But I was shooting in a village in Bangladesh and it was really difficult because they haven’t seen a foreigner in years, and the kids all rush around and what have you.
 So you sit for a morning, longer if necessary, until everyone gets bored of you and carries on with their lives, they lose interest in you finally.
 Then, if you’re quick, you have a possibility of getting something out of it visually, of getting a photograph.
 Then you can work.

 Bieke: I really don’t believe in the “fly on the wall” photographer.
 For me, photographers have to be aware that, though we may look invisible, I don’t think we are, especially if we photograph inside people’s homes.
 I think it’s an illusion to be a fly on the wall because the fact that we’re there is already changing the whole scene.
 I think this is a really important thing to realise as a photographer.
 It’s important to show your position and to be aware of your position and not to try to hide yourself in your story, because we are there.
 We are part of the story in a way.
 Also it’s totally fine to have your own point of view on something.
 There’s always a person behind the picture and that’s ok.
 I think you are able to seem invisible in a photograph by not trying to be when you are photographing.

-Bieke: The project [in Egypt] changed over the years.
+Bieke: The project changed over the years.
 After seven years you change as a person and as a photographer, your way of thinking changes, your approach changes, and the revolution continues to evolve.
 In the beginning I thought it wouldn’t be possible to go into people’s homes but actually, almost every night I found a place to stay.
 But by 2016, the last time when I went to really photograph, I only found one place to sleep in three weeks.
 It changed on many levels.

 I started to become more and more aware of my position as a photographer, and I felt like although I engaged with the people, I was very much an outsider.
 I felt I was photographing them from a Western point of view, or I was aware of the fact people would see those pictures also from a Western point of view.
 I couldn’t stand the idea that people would have their thoughts about the images, thoughts that would probably not be how people in Egypt would see them.
 I wanted to publish the book – I had a publisher lined up – then I decided “I can’t publish this book, this is not the truth, whatever that is.
 It doesn’t show the complexity of the country at all.”

 That’s why I went back with a dummy copy of the book, to let other Egyptians write comments directly onto the photographs.
 Contrasting views on country, religion, society, and photography arose between people who would otherwise not often cross paths.
 This way I also wanted to include people into the book who would never let themselves being photographed.
-So if you see my image without the comments or with the Arabic that people don’t understand here [in the West] and then you read the translation, your thoughts about the same image are totally different.
+So if you see my image without the comments or with the Arabic that people don’t understand here and then you read the translation, your thoughts about the same image are totally different.
 I like to play with this theme of a shifting interpretation of the same photo.

 Ian: I guess I’m not smart enough to change my life, but I’m still able to make a living doing what I do, which is much the same as what I’ve always done.
 My interests are much the same as they always have been – I want to show what’s going on in the world.
 But I don’t know how soon it’s going to be before I can next go to China [because of the Covid-19 virus and the associated lockdowns).